-6.0 CONSISTENCY AND CONSULTATION REVIEW
+7.0 CONSISTENCY AND CONSULTATION REVIEW

-Consistency of the Approved RMP with other federal, state, tribal, and local government plans was also considered as a factor in selection of the Approved RMP.
-The Approved RMP is consistent with officially approved or adopted plans and policies of state and local governments to the extent that the guidance and local plans are also consistent with the purposes, policies, and programs of federal law and regulation applicable to public lands, including OPLMA.
-Chapter 3 of the Proposed RMP/ Final EIS provided a full discussion of consistency with all involved entities.
+Consistency of the Approved RMP Amendment with the adopted or approved plans of other Federal, State, Tribal and local government entities was considered as a factor in selection of the Approved RMP Amendment.
+The Approved RMP Amendment is consistent with plans and policies of state and local governments to the extent that the guidance and local plans are also consistent with the purposes, policies, and programs of federal law and regulation applicable to public lands, including OPLMA.
+Chapter 3 of the Proposed RMP Amendment/Final EIS provides a full discussion of consistency with all involved entities.

-6.1 Governor's Consistency
+7.1 Governor's Consistency

-The 60-day Governor's Consistency Review of the Proposed Red Cliffs RMP and Final EIS was initiated on August 26, 2016 and concluded on October 25, 2016, in accordance with planning regulations at 43 CFR Part 1610.3-2(e).
-In a letter dated October 25, 2016, Utah Governor Gary Herbert identified one management decision included in the Proposed RMP for the Red Cliffs NCA that the State of Utah asserted is inconsistent with state or local plans, policies, and programs.
+The 60-day Governor's Consistency Review of the Proposed RMP Amendment and Final EIS was initiated on August 26, 2016 and concluded on October 25, 2016, in accordance with planning regulations at 43 CFR Part 1610.3- 2(e).
+In a letter dated October 25, 2016, Utah Governor Gary Herbert identified three management decision included in the Proposed RMPs/Proposed Plan Amendment/Final EIS that the State of Utah asserted are inconsistent with state or local plans, policies, and programs.
+None of the issues raised by the Governor apply to the SGFO RMP Amendment.